bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-01-16-brighter-summer-day.md

-<![endif]-->

 Measured, elliptical and understated, Yang’s riveting account of growing up in Taiwan in the early 1960s focuses on a boy’s on-off involvement in gang rivalry and violence and his experience of young love.
 Very much about a society in transition, forever aware of its isolation from mainland China and prey to Americanisation, the film builds steadily towards scenes of considerable power.
 **Geoff Andrew, bfi.org.uk**

 I can still vividly recall skipping the last two classes of the day one afternoon in 11th Grade, going off to a nearby library and stumbling on a stream of this movie long before it had been restored.
 So I sat for four hours, watching a heavily compressed stream of an already low-resolution LaserDisc rip, and was totally mesmerised.
 The characters were Taiwanese yet I related so heavily to that search for identity and sense of alienation.
 In the years since, it’s only become more meaningful for me – it’s a profound study of a social ecosystem, our daily lives and its relation to a political situation, the hopes and dreams of youth we have despite it, and the mistakes we make when we believe the world is incomprehensible.
 **Neil Bahadur, _Sight and Sound_, Winter 2022-23**

 **Edward Yang on ‘A Brighter Summer Day’**
 Our reaction to the real life murder back in 1960 was that it wasn’t a big deal.
 There were fights all the time; the massacre of the 217 Gang in the film is based on an actual event.
 This murder seemed only a little more serious, though it did surprise everyone in the school maybe because it wasn’t very acceptable to go dating at the time, especially for younger kids.
 But I found that the incident stayed with me and when I began researching it found that most of my contemporaries remembered it clearly too, whereas older people had forgotten it.
 And I began to realise that this was because all of us had sympathy with the kids involved.
 It could have happened to any one of us.

 I happened to know a number of people closely associated with the boy, and so I was able to research the facts of the case in some detail.
 But only for a very short period did I feel any need to be faithful to the facts; it soon became clear that it wasn’t simply a question of what had happened to this specific boy and girl.
 Once I realised that, I was free to construct a fictional family for him, and to create the other characters as well.
 In fact, the other writers and I built up detailed psychological profiles and personal histories for virtually every character in the film.
 If someone asked me to make a 300-episode TV series about these people, I’d have the material to do it.